 It regards as Theosophists all who are engaged in the true service of Humanity, without distinction of race, creed, sex, condition or organization, and

 It welcomes to its association all those who are in accord with its declared purposes and who desire to fit themselves, by study and otherwise, to be the better able to help and teach others.

 “THE TRUE THEOSOPHIST BELONGS TO NO CULT OR SECT, YET BELONGS TO EACH AND ALL.”

 Very little of the wording of the ULT Declaration came from Mr Crosbie himself, as the majority of it is a compilation of statements by HPB and WQJ quoted from various sources and publications.
 He never tired in pointing people towards those two Messengers of the Masters and emphasising that they are still alive and working today and that the way to get into “the current which flows from them” is by a sincere study and application of all the priceless teachings they left for us and, of course, by the service of the spreading of Theosophy for the help and benefit of humanity.

-It was said that “Robert Crosbie left no name to conjure with before the populace, but he lived a life that all might emulate.
+In the Preface of “The Friendly Philosopher” it was said that “Robert Crosbie left no name to conjure with before the populace, but he lived a life that all might emulate.
 He was one of the unknown soldiers in the army of those who live to benefit mankind, who strive for the redemption of every creature from the bonds of conditioned existence.”

 FOR A LIST OF ULT LODGES AND STUDY GROUPS AROUND THE WORLD PLEASE CLICK HERE.